 The University of California has two requirements that undergraduate students must satisfy in order to graduate: (1) Entry-Level Writing or English as a Second Language and (2) American History and Institutions.
-See Degree Requirements in the Undergraduate Study section for details.
 These requirements are discussed in detail in the Undergraduate Study section of the UCLA General Catalog.